Torquay: Geography

 Torquay is situated on the southwestern coast of England, forming one-third of Torbay, on the western side of the bay.
 It has a mild microclimate, with winters that tend to be mild and wet.
 A record high temperature of 31.5C was recorded on 14 July 2013, at 5:30 p.m.

-The town is made up of a number of small settlements that amalgamated into the town of Torquay.
+The town is made up of a number of small settlements that were amalgamated into the town of Torquay.
 The town's historic core consists of Tormohun (also historically known as Tormoham), Wellswood, The Warberries, Upton and Ellacombe and is based upon what was once the holdings of the Palk family.
 In 1900, Chelston and Livermead, part of the Cockington estate owned by the Mallocks, were annexed by the town and this was followed by the absorption of the former borough of St Marychurch.
 In this period St Marychurch covered Plainmoor, Watcombe, Babbacombe and Kingskerswell.

 Wellswood and the Lincombes were built up by wealthy Victorians who, influenced by their travels around the Mediterranean, built large villas with Italianate features and towers.
-There are many pine trees, Bay bushes and trees (Laurus nobilis), various palm tree species and Phormiums.
-Cabbage trees or "Torbay Palms" are a notable feature of the area; the trees were introduced into the area from New Zealand in 1820, and since then have flourished.
+There are many pine trees, bay bushes and trees (Laurus nobilis), various palm tree species and Phormiums.
+Cabbage trees or Torbay Palms are a notable feature of the area; the trees were introduced into the area from New Zealand in 1820 and since then have flourished.

 The main beaches of Torquay are Oddicombe Beach, Meadfoot Beach, Maidencombe, Watcombe, Babbacombe Beach, Anstey's Cove, Redgate, Torre Abbey Sands, Corbyn Sands and Institute Beach and Hollacombe Beach.
 The first two of these held European Blue Flag status in 2012.

 The Sticklepath fault line, which runs across Devon from Bideford Bay to Torquay, is one of many geological faults criss-crossing Torbay; the Babbacombe Cliff Railway takes advantage of one of these fault lines.

-On the coast of Wellswood is London Bridge, a limestone arch which can be seen from a viewpoint on the South West Coast Path.
+On the coast of Wellswood is London Bridge, a limestone arch that can be seen from a viewpoint on the South West Coast Path.